oracle/truffleruby/doc/user/optcarrot.md

     path/to/graalvm-0.nn/bin/ruby bin/optcarrot --sdl2 --audio=none examples/Lan_Master.nes

+On macOS, you might need an extra flag for the GUI to appear:

+    path/to/graalvm-0.nn/bin/ruby -J-XstartOnFirstThread bin/optcarrot --sdl2 --audio=none examples/Lan_Master.nes

 If you have a local checkout of TruffleRuby, you can also use the version of OptCarrot under `bench/optcarrot`.
 See `bench/optcarrot/README.md` for details.